The Sites Founding Principals

 Let’s Talk About All User Submitted Content in General

-Once a question, comment, guest post, or any user or third-party supplied information is published on the site it becomes the property of the site to do with it as is needed but the user remains solely liable and responsible for their submitted content.
-We make no assurances of the truth, quality, or accuracy of user supplied content.
+Once a question, comment, comment form, guest post, or any user or third-party supplied information is published on the site the user remains solely liable and responsible for their submitted content.
+We make no assurances of the truth, quality, or accuracy of user-supplied content.

 This submitted information is not deleted later.
 If you submitted information and need to make a correction or retraction to a statement you made and submitted, we will gladly publish your error correction, addendum or retraction in conjunction with the original content submitted.